KeshavaYada/-YouTube-API-Analysis-Spotlight-on-Ed-Sheeran-/README.md

 - Following 2017, there is a notable decline, though smaller peaks in subsequent years suggest continued, albeit reduced, engagement from his audience.

 ### 📈 Data Visualization
-- Creating meaningful visualizations to represent data insights Using Matplotlib and Seaborn for plotting
+- Created meaningful visualizations to represent data insights Using Matplotlib and Seaborn for plotting
 - Plotted bar charts showing the comparison of different metrics of Top Singers
 - Created bar charts to show the best and worst-performing videos based on view count.
 - Monthly distribution of Videos according to release date.